martinni/ninamartin/_posts/2020-04-28-disk-stored-stack.markdown

 That is why computers also have a secondary storage.

-For traditonal hard drives (HDD), this secondary storage is based on magnetic platters rotating around a spindle.
+For a few decades we used hard disk drives (HDD) as secondary storage.
+Hard drives are essentially on magnetic platters rotating around a spindle.
 These platters are divided into billions of tiny areas that contain either a 0 (unmagnetised cell) or a 1 (magnetised cell).
 Each platter is read and written with a magnetic head at the end of an arm.
 The arms can move their heads towards or away from the spindle.
 To read or write a cell, we need the arm's head to reach that cell which involves two mechanical movements: the platter rotation and the movement of the arm itself.
 To reach a particular cell, you might have to wait for a full platter rotation which is in the order of milliseconds.
 Because disk access is based on mechanical movements, hard drives are slow.

 {:refdef: style="text-align: center;"}
 ![hard drive](/img/hard-drive.png)